-Development activity has decreased significantly on the Underlying Properties due to the continued low commodity price environment.
-The operators of the properties underlying the Trust continue to evaluate planned capital expenditures during 2016, and Enduro anticipates total capital expenditures included in 2016 distributions to be considerably less than 2015.
-Based on currently available information, Enduro anticipates 2016 capital expenditures to range from \$4 to \$6 million attributable to the properties in which the Trust owns a net profits interest, or \$3 to \$5 million net to the Trust's 80% net profits interest.
+In 2017, development activity on the Underlying Properties is anticipated to be focused on the East Texas / North Louisiana area.
+Operators have recently enhanced completion technology on Haynesville wells, resulting in improved economics.
+Enduro currently anticipates over 50% of the capital expenditures to be focused on the East Texas / North Louisiana area, with 6 gross wells planned to be drilled during 2017.
+The operators of the properties underlying the Trust continue to evaluate planned capital expenditures during 2017, but based on currently available information, Enduro anticipates 2017 capital expenditures to range from \$5 to \$8 million attributable to the properties in which the Trust owns a net profits interest, or \$4 to \$6.4 million net to the Trust's 80% net profits interest.